-Summer is a great time to be a dog parent.
+Summer is a great time to be a dog owner.
 The weather is warm and there’s an endless list of outdoor adventures to enjoy, from long city walks to strolls along sandy beaches.
 But what about when the weather is too warm?

 Why paw protection is important in the summer